syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 {% endtabs%}

 N>
-* For a custom appointment, you can pass e.Appointment.Data as a param, you can get the custom appointment details from the `Data` property of `ScheduleAppointment.`
+* For a business object, you can pass `e.Appointment.Data` as a param, you can get the business object details from the `Data` property of `ScheduleAppointment.`
-* If a specified occurrence is changed, the `GetPatternAppointment` method returns the pattern appointment of exception appointment.
+* If a specified occurrence is changed, the [GetPatternAppointment()](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.RecurrenceHelper.html#Syncfusion_UI_Xaml_Scheduler_RecurrenceHelper_GetPatternAppointment_Syncfusion_UI_Xaml_Scheduler_SfScheduler_System_Object_) returns the pattern appointment of exception appointment.

 ### How to get occurrence appointment at the specified date?

-Gets an occurrence at the specified date within a series of recurring appointments.
+Gets an [occurrence appointment](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.RecurrenceHelper.html#Syncfusion_UI_Xaml_Scheduler_RecurrenceHelper_GetOccurrenceAppointment_Syncfusion_UI_Xaml_Scheduler_SfScheduler_System_Object_System_DateTime_) at the specified date within a series of recurring appointments.

 To get a specific appointment by using the following event and passing a parameter as Scheduler, Specified `Appointment,` and specified `DateTime.`